 (xii) summary valuation table.
 Where the cash flow approach has been applied, the valuation summary must include the discount rate(s) applied to calculate the net present value(s)) per share with reference to the CPR.
-If inferred resources are used, show the summary valuation with and without inclusion of such inferred resources.
+If inferred mineral resource are used, show the summary valuation with and without inclusion of such inferred resource;

-(c) details of any direct or indirect beneficial interest, which each director (and associates), CP, CV, QRE and related party, has or, within two years of the date of the listing particulars had in any mining, exploration and/or oil/gas assets and share capital of the applicant issuer;
+(c) details of any direct or indirect beneficial interest, which each director (and associates), CP, CV, QRE and related party, has or, within two years of the date of the PLS had in any mining, exploration and/or oil/gas assets and share capital of the applicant issuer;

 (d) details of any legal proceedings that may have an influence on the rights to undertake exploration, mining or oil/gas activities or a negative statement;

-(e) details of legal title to undertake exploration, mining and/or oil/gas activities; and.
+(e) details of legal title to undertake exploration, mining and/or oil/gas activities; and

-(f) a statement by the board that the CP/CV/QRE is independent in terms of the independence indicators in terms of 12.16.
+(f) a statement by the board that the CP/CV/QRE is independent in terms of the independence indicators in terms of 12.13.